 06 of 10

-In the back of the smoke detector you find a three-pronged connection.
+At the back of the smoke detector, you will find a three-pronged connection.
 This is where the plug, that you just wired, will attach to the smoke detector.
 It is configured so that you can only plug it in one way.Continue to 7 of 10 below.

 07 of 10

 Insert the Smoke Detector Battery

 Open the battery cover in the back of the smoke detector.
 Notice that the positive and negative are marked both on the detector and the battery.
 Install the battery positive to positive, negative to negative, and replace the cover.Continue to 8 of 10 below.

 Grab the smoke detector in your hands and align the slots in the back of the smoke detector with the notches on the base.
 Twist the detector until it locks into place.
 Check to see that both sides are snug and secure.Continue to 9 of 10 below.